Speckled kingsnake: Description

 The speckled kingsnake usually grows up to 48 in in total length (including tail), but the record total length is 72 in.
 The common name is derived from its pattern, which is black, with small yellow-white specks, one speck in the center of almost every dorsal scale.
 It is also known as the "salt-and-pepper snake".

 Geographic range

 The speckled kingsnake is found in the central and southern United States from southern Iowa to the Gulf of Mexico.
 Its range overlaps that of the desert kingsnake, Lampropeltis splendida, and it is known to intergrade with that species.

 Habitat

 The speckled kingsnake prefers wetter habitats than other kingsnakes, such as swamps and rivers, but it does commonly venture to dry areas such as woodlands and grassy fields.

 Diet

-The diet of the speckled kingsnake consists of mammals, birds, rodents, frogs, lizards, and other snakes.
+The diet of the speckled kingsnake consists of birds, rodents and other mammals, frogs, lizards, and other snakes.
 It kills by constriction.